 Looking for Builders in the Phone Book?

-Probably the most disastrous plan in your array of selection options, I like to refer to it as Yellow Pages roulette.
+This is probably the most disastrous plan in your array of selection options.
+I like to refer to it as Yellow Pages Roulette.
 Baaad idea.
 Certainly all the good ones will be listed, but so are all the scam artists.

-If for some reason you must choose this method, focus like a laser beam on the businesses who bought full or half-page advertisements and be sure the little BBB seal of approval is present.
+If for some reason you must choose this method of finding a contractor, focus like a laser beam on the businesses who bought full or half-page advertisements and be sure the little BBB seal of approval is present.

 Basing Your Bid Search on Referrals

 This is a better way to get started.
-Usually, you can rely on the level of satisfaction of your neighbors, friends, relatives, and coworkers.
-I always recommend a service like Angies List. that relies on consumer satisfaction reports in your area.
+Usually, you can rely on the level of satisfaction of your neighbors, friends, relatives, and co-workers.
+I always recommend a service like Angies List that aggregates consumer satisfaction reports in your area.

 Also, there are many sites today that hook you up with free bids online.
-One of the reputable ones that I know about is called Networx.
-This is how it works companies register with the service, are evaluated and accepted or rejected.
+This is how it works companies register with the service, are evaluated, and get accepted or rejected.
 Those accepted and get into the database either pay a yearly fee or pay a commission on bids that they win.

-Either way, you as the homeowner do not pay for the service.
+Either way, in many cases you as the homeowner do not pay for the service.
 You might have noticed that car dealerships have adopted the same game plan.
-A few years ago I was shopping for a Toyota.
-I just entered my specifications and within minutes I had several price proposals.
+A few years ago I was shopping around for a Toyota truck.
+I just entered my specifications and within minutes I had several contacts.

 How to Evaluate Contractor-Submitted Bids

-A good rule of thumb is getting a minimum of three bids for any task.
+A good rule of thumb is getting bids from a minimum of three contractors for any task.
 In another article I hash out the process of how to pick a roofing contractor.
 No matter what job you are farming out, the process is the same.
-I also have an article of contracts to protect you.
-Both links are below this article.
+I also have an article of remodeling contracts to protect you.
+The link to that one is listed below this article.

 Generally speaking, beware of both ends of the spectrum the lowest and the highest bid.
-The low one will be poor quality and the high one is just taking you to the cleaners.
+The low one will be poor quality and the high one might be just taking you to the cleaners.
 In addition, note how the contractor evaluates your project.

 I once secured an exterior home painting contract simply because I took my time measuring the size of the project and asking more detailed questions than the previous contractor.